 Our platform and products provide automation solutions that our customers can integrate throughout their businesses.
 Accordingly, we compete with companies that provide RPA and other automation solutions, including Appian Corporation, Automation Anywhere, Inc., Blue Prism Group PLC, Celonis Inc., EdgeVerve Systems Limited, Kofax Inc., Kyron Systems Inc., Microsoft Corporation, NICE LTD., NTT Ltd., Pegasystems Inc., and WorkFusion, Inc. In addition to RPA software providers, we compete with automation lifecycle technology providers, such as low-code, iBPMS, iPaaS, process mining, and test automation vendors, which develop and market automation capabilities as extensions of their core platforms, and enterprise platform vendors, which provide horizontal applications and productivity tools and are acquiring, building, or investing in RPA functionality or partnering with RPA providers.
 We also compete with companies that provide and support the traditional systems relying on manual tasks and processes that our platform and products are designed to replace, including companies that facilitate outsourcing of such tasks and processes to lower cost workers.
 Our customers may also internally develop their own automated solutions to address tasks particular to their business.
 Our market may need further education on the value of automation solutions and our platform and products, and on how to integrate them into current operations.
-A lack of education as to how our automation platform and products operate may cause potential customers to prefer more traditional methodologies or their limited, internally-developed automated processes, to be cautious about investing in our platform and products, or to have difficulty integrating our platform and products into their business architecture.
-If we are unable to educate potential customers and change the market's readiness to accept our technology, then our business, results of operations, and financial condition may be harmed.
+A lack of education as to how our automation platform and products operate may cause potential customers to prefer more traditional methodologies or their limited, internally-developed automated processes, to be cautious about investing in our platform and products, or to have difficulty integrating our platform and products usoft excited their business.
+A cust of education as to educate potential customers to prefer more traditional methodologies or their limited, internally-developed automated processes, to be cautious about investing in our platform and products, or to have difficulty integrating our platform and products into their business.
+Area called to educate potential customers and change the market's readiness to accept our technology, then our business, results of operations, and financial condition may be harmed.

 The RPA market is one of the fastest growing enterprise software markets and is increasingly competitive.
 With the introduction of new technologies and market entrants, we expect that the competitive environment will remain intense going forward.
-For instance, as our market becomes increasingly driven by cloud-based solutions, native cloud providers may enter this market and provide competitive offerings at lower prices.
+For instance, as our market becomes increasingly driven by cloud-based solutions, native cloud providers may enter this market and provide competitive entries.
 Additionally, open source alternatives for automation that are offered freely may impact our ability to sell our products to certain customers who may prefer to rely on these tools at no cost.
-Some of our actual and potential competitors have been acquired by other larger enterprises, have made or may make acquisitions, may enter into partnerships or other strategic relationships that may provide more comprehensive products than they individually had offered or may achieve greater economies of scale than us.
+Some of our actual and potential competitors have been acquired by other larger enterprises, have made or may make acquisitions, may enter into partnerships or other strategic relationships that may provide more comprehensive products than they individually had offreed or may achieve greater economics of scale than us.
 In addition, new entrants not currently considered to be competitors may enter the market through acquisitions, partnerships, or strategic relationships.
-As we look to market and sell our products and platform capabilities to potential customers with existing internal solutions, we must convince their internal stakeholders that our products and platform capabilities are superior to their current solutions.
+As we look to market and platform capabilities to potential customers with existing internal solutions, we must convince their internal stakeholders that our products and platform capabilities are superior to their current solutions.